Last updated on September 9, 2022.

 - August 2021: Added insight on Sandbox upgrade timing.

-The 2021.1 NetSuite Release is here!
-It feels like 2020.2 was only yesterday but believe it or not, that was about half a year ago.
-Understandably, the focus right now is on the new features which you can read more about in official Release Notes (NetSuite login required), in the NetSuite Sneak Peaks, by listening NetSuite’s podcast episode on the 2021.1 release, or on various blogs highlighting features of interest to them.
-(Pro Tip: Go through the release notes yourself instead of relying on others’ opinions or snippets.)
+The 2022.2 NetSuite Release is here!
+It feels like 2022.1 was only yesterday but believe it or not, that was about half a year ago.
+Understandably, the focus right now is on the new features which you can read more about in official Release Notes (NetSuite login required; try this link for public access), in the NetSuite Sneak Peaks, by listening NetSuite’s podcast episode on the new release, or on various blogs highlighting features of interest to them.

 This story is not about new features; instead, I’ll like to share some general information related to the release process that will help you sail through this process smoothly.
 So whether it’s your very first release or you’ve experienced several releases, I hope you’ll find this information insightful.